LicensePlates.cc

 MSN 413

 One report said the Purchase series began at KKR, but another shows it starting at KLL.
-Since our highest reported plain before the Purchase is KKW 056, that supports the starting point of the Purchase at KLL rather than KKR.
-Our lowest reported Purchase plate is KLL 586.
-The end of the Purchase plate is reported to be MSN.
+Since our highest reported plain base before the Purchase is KKW 056, that supports the starting point of the Purchase at KLL rather than KKR.
+Our lowest reported Purchase plate is KLL 586 with the observed high in MSN.

 Non-passenger Plates